When the therapist provides direct intervention, he or she works with a student in or out of the classroom on a frequent, consistent basis.

 "Direct intervention is used when the distinct and ongoing expertise of the Therapy Practitioner is required to implement strategies to help the student develop skills and/or enable the student to participate in the educational program.
 The Therapy Practitioner’s distinct expertise may be needed until a student has adequate skills and/or until the implementation of therapeutic techniques and strategies (modifications/accommodations) used within the educational program can be safely or consistently incorporated within the daily routine by non-Therapy Practitioner personnel."

-(Provision of Occupational Therapy and Physical Therapy in the Educational Setting section of the Recommended practice for Occupational and Physical therapy services in Illinois schools-Illinois State Board of Education, www.isbe.net, page 55, 2019)
+(“INTERVENTIONS WITH THE STUDENT” OR DIRECT INTERVENTION section of the Recommended Practice for Occupational and Physical therapy Services in Illinois Schools-Illinois State Board of Education, www.isbe.net, page 55, 2019)

-Tier 1 Services: Exercises or activities are provided to the entire class to enhance self-regulation and/or motor coordination.
+Tier 1 Services: Exercises or activities are provided to the entire class.

 Tier 2 Services : Students are placed into small groups with similar skill levels and are provided with specific therapeutic interventions to facilitate educational objectives.

 Tier 3 Services: Students who require more intensive interventions are provided with individualized therapy techniques to achieve educational objectives.